EX | Install Tensorflow and keras for DL |

 reticulate::use_python("~/micromamba/envs/my_env/bin/python")

-You would need to execute the above two lines everytime you want to use this Python environment with your R.
+You will need to run these two lines of code every time you want to use this Python environment within R. Consider adding them to your script or session setup.

 tensorflow::tf$constant("Hello TensorFlow!")